ACFTest/locke/docs/Human-Readable-Doc.md

 #### **How to Convert UTC to Mountain Time**

-Mountain Time operates on two offsets:
+Mountain Time operates on two predefined offsets, designed to optimize gas efficiency:
+- **DST (Summer):** UTC-6
 - **Standard Time:** UTC-7
-- **DST (Summer):** UTC-6

 To convert:
+1. **Predefined DST Offset Rules (UTC to Mountain Time)**
+  - The smart contract **automatically adjusts** for Daylight Saving Time (DST) based on predefined rules:
-1. If DST is active, subtract **6 hours** from UTC.
+    - If DST is active, subtract **6 hours** from UTC.
-2. If not, subtract **7 hours**.
+    - If not, subtract **7 hours** from UTC.

-3. The contract includes a **manual override** for DST settings, allowing adjustments to account for changes or unexpected transitions.
+  - **Key Notes:**
+    - **No Gas Cost for Reading Information**:
+      - When contributors or users access information (e.g., checking claim details), the smart contract performs the computation without incurring gas costs.
+    - **Minimal Gas Impact for Transactions:**
+      - The computation for converting time (e.g., from UTC to Mountain Time) is included in the overall transaction process and has a minimal effect on gas fees.
+This ensures that the conversion does not significantly increase the cost of claiming tokens or other operations.

+2. **Manual Override:** The smart contract includes a **manual override** for DST as a fail-safe.
+While the system automatically adjusts for DST based on predefined rules, the override provides flexibility for unexpected changes, such as the government removing or modifying DST policies.
+If DST remains unchanged, the smart contract automatically handles DST without requiring the override.

 #### **Calculating `daysElapsed`**